Find answers to your commonly asked questions about voting and registering to vote in Maine.

 To vote in a Referendum or General Election, you must be registered to vote in the community where you reside and be at least 18 years of age.
 A 17 year old may vote in a Primary Election if that person will be 18 by the General Election.

 You fill out a voter registration application.
 This simple card is available at your town office and other locations (see Where do I go to register?).

 Where do I go to register?

 You can register to vote at your town office or city hall, through any Motor Vehicle branch office, in most state & federal social service agencies, or at voter registration drives.
 Completed voter registration cards may be hand delivered or mailed to your town office or city hall, or sent to the Secretary of State’s Office in Augusta.

 Is there a deadline for registering?

 There is no cut-off date for registering to vote in person at your town office or city hall.
 If you want to register to vote by mail or through a voter registration drive, the cut-off date is the close of business on the 21st day before the election.
-That date is Tuesday, October 15, 2019, for the November 5, 2019 Referendum Election.
+That date is Tuesday, February 11, 2020, for the March 3, 2020 Presidential Primaries and Special Referendum Election.

 What is absentee voting and how does it work?

 Absentee voting allows you to cast a ballot without going to a voting place on Election Day.